Arsuaga-Vazquez-Lab/RNA-Polynomial/README.md

 ## Usage

 The function **dbn2pl.m** converts a dot-bracket notation of an RNA secondary structure without pseudoknots into a parent list of its tree representation of a selected type.

+The function **pl2poly.m** then computes the corresponding polynomial with the parent list of the tree representation.

+See the file **Example.m** for an example of calling the functions.